AlexWatson1212/embracing-authenticity/_posts/2025-05-31-i-dont-need-to-prove-im-doing-well.md

 date: 2025-05-31
 description: "There’s a quiet confidence in letting progress be private."
 thumbnail: /images/posts/proving-progress.jpg
+excerpt: "Some of the most meaningful growth doesn’t make noise—and that’s okay.
+I know I’m healing because I feel it, not because I prove it."
+tags: [Healing, Growth, Self-Worth, Authenticity, Emotional Maturity]
 ---

 There was a time when I wanted people to see that I was healing.
 That I was thriving.
 That I was rising from the ashes with something to show for it.